Data Engineering with Dagster

 A well built data platform allows for fast iteration and safe deployments.
 This course will teach you how to design, build, and maintain a data platform that supports a wide range of data tasks.You will start by taking a simple data workflow, common to most companies, and deconstructing it to its core components.
 By the end of the course, you will reimplement the pipeline using modern data frameworks, running in the cloud.

-Dennis is a Staff Data Engineer at Dutchie.
+Dennis is a Senior DevEx Engineer at Materialize.
 He has over a decade+ experience in the data space, focusing on platform engineering and data infrastructure.
 He has helped many companies improve their data stacks, starting from Wolfram Alpha and Epic, and most recently Dutchie and Drizly.

 Data Engineers looking to build more reliable pipelines to support their analytics team

 Software engineers who want to be more involved in building reliable data applications

 Ability to write Python and work with documented libraries

 Comfort working with Docker basics (start, stop) and the command line